fredriknk/uPLC-Stack/README.md

 | **Case Size**    | X x X x X mm (TBD)                                                 |

 ## uPLC-Stack:
 To facilitate manufacturing and development, I've created a panelized version using **KiKit** scripting.
 The uPLC-Stack includes two units of each version, making it easier to assemble and test multiple variants in one go.
+Im planning on

 ### Running the Panelization Script:
 To use the panelization script, clone all the uPLC repositories and organize them in a directory one level back from the uPLC-Stack folder.
 This allows the KiKit script to automatically pull in all required files for panelizing.